YTwsy/OpenSurge-for-Mac/tests/integration/README.md

 Real-device tests remain a separate milestone-level check for Wi-Fi behavior, device-specific protocol quirks, and IPv6.
 Never enable the project's DHCP server on a normal home or office LAN during integration testing.
+See `tests/real-device/README.md` for the isolated downstream-LAN smoke plan.